WeAllJS/wealljs.github.io/code-of-conduct.md

 * Publishing of non-harassing private communication.
 * Any of the above even when [presented as "ironic" or "joking"](https://en.wikipedia.org/wiki/Hipster_racism).
 * Any attempt to present "reverse-ism" versions of the above as violations.
 Examples of reverse-isms are "reverse racism", "reverse sexism", "heterophobia", and "cisphobia".
+* Unsolicited explanations under the assumption that someone doesn't already know it.
+Ask before you teach!
+Don't assume what people's knowledge gaps are.
 * Other conduct which could reasonably be considered inappropriate in a professional or community setting.